fboes/aerofly-patterns/data/Landing_Challenges-KEYW-b58/README.md

 This [`custom_missions_user.tmc`](missions/custom_missions_user.tmc) file contains random landing scenarios for Aerofly FS 4.

-Your Beechcraft Baron 58 is 8 NM away from Key West International Airport, and you have to make a correct landing pattern entry and land safely.
+Your Beechcraft Baron 58 is 8 NM away from Key West International Airport, and you have to make a correct landing pattern or instrument approach procedure entry and land safely.

 ## Airport details